FRANÇAIS

 Swelling of protective gloves in commercial TiO2 nanoparticles colloidal solutions

-Vinches, Ludwing, Boulebrane, Yousra, Gérald, Perron., Hallé, Stéphane, Dolez, Patricia et J., Wilkinson.
+Vinches, Ludwing, Boulebrane, Yousra, Gérald, Perron., Hallé, Stéphane, Dolez, Patricia and J., Wilkinson.
 Kevin.
 2012. « Swelling of protective gloves in commercial TiO2 nanoparticles colloidal solutions ».
 International Journal of Theoretical and Applied Nanotechnology, vol. 1, nº 1. pp. 45-51.

 [thumbnail of Halle S. 2012 8135 Swelling of protective gloves in commercial TiO2 nanoparticles.pdf]